adambcomer/adambcomer.github.io/src/pages/blog/pages/simple-database/write-ahead-log.md

 ---
-slug: "/blog/simple-database/wal/"
+slug: '/blog/simple-database/wal/'
-title: "Build a Database Pt.
-3: Write Ahead Log(WAL)"
+title: 'Build a Database Pt.
+3: Write Ahead Log(WAL)'
-description: "Guide to building a Write Ahead Log(WAL) for a LSM-Tree database.
-We look at how RocksDB designed their WAL and build our own for our database engine."
+description: 'Guide to building a Write Ahead Log(WAL) for a LSM-Tree database.
+We look at how RocksDB designed their WAL and build our own for our database engine.'
-image: "blog/simple-database-write-ahead-log-cover.jpg"
+image: 'blog/simple-database-write-ahead-log-cover.jpg'
-featuredImage: "../../../../images/blog/simple-database-write-ahead-log-cover.jpg"
+featuredImage: '../../../../images/blog/simple-database-write-ahead-log-cover.jpg'
-imageAlt: "Pile of wood logs"
+imageAlt: 'Pile of wood logs'
-author: "Adam Comer"
+author: 'Adam Comer'
 date: 2022-04-04T19:21:04+0000
 postDate: 2020-06-19T04:55:44+0000
 ---